 - See url.

 - Content is a general term designating some collection of text, images, and media.
 In general, content can be consired a page but it usually refers to the body region of a given page.
 Another name for content is node.

 - The term node is often used in conjunction with some number to uniquely refer to some collection of text, images, and media.
 See also Content.

-- A region is an area or block of a screen or page.
+- A region is an area or block of a screen or content.

 www.mcneese.edu.
-Each and every page and file on a website has some url.
-To find out what a particular page or files url is, simply look at the url bar while viewing the page or file.
+Each and every content and file on a website has some url.
+To find out what a particular content or files url is, simply look at the url bar while viewing the content or file.